fbessez/Tinder/README.md

 <h3> Friends' Pingtimes: </h3>
 <h4> friends_pingtimes() will return the following for each facebook friend of yours who has a Tinder
-friend_pingtime_by_name("Joakim Noah") will return the pingtime for only that particular friend.
+friend_pingtime_by_name('Joakim Noah') will return the pingtime for only that particular friend.
 The following is a sample result for friends_pingtimes(): </h4>

 `
-	"Joakim Noah -----> 15 days, 16 hrs 46 min 57 sec"
+	'Joakim Noah -----> 15 days, 16 hrs 46 min 57 sec'
-	"Carmelo Anthony ------> 0 days, 22 hrs 23 min 45 sec"
+	'Carmelo Anthony ------> 0 days, 22 hrs 23 min 45 sec'
 	...
 `